The Serenity Prayer: Original Version, Author, and Bible Truths

 - Compiled & Edited by Crosswalk Editorial Staff Crosswalk.com

-One of the most popular prayers today is known as the Serenity Prayer.
-Written by Reinhold Neibuhr (1892-1971), this prayer was widely used in sermons and Sunday school groups, and studies.
+Written by Reinhold Neibuhr in the 1930s, this prayer has been widely used in sermons, Sunday school groups, and studies.
 In the early 1940s, the group Alcoholics Anonymous began to use a shortened version of the Serenity Prayer in their twelve-step program.